 Mental Health Benefits of Yoga

 When we exercise, we feel more energized and have fewer aches and pains, allowing us to be more independent, safer, and stronger.
-Yoga has been noted as the best form of exercise for seniors.
-It improves balance, flexibility and enhances our mood!
+Yoga practice has been noted as the best form of exercise for seniors.
+Regular yoga practice improves balance, flexibility, blood pressure, and chronic pain and enhances our mood!

-Other than the plethora of physical benefits yoga provides, there are also many mental health benefits!
+Other than the plethora of physical benefits of yoga, one of the many benefits of yoga is for your mental health!
 Stress causes devastating effects on your mind and your body.
-Stress can manifest as headaches, lack of concentration, neck and back aches, and insomnia.
-Yoga can help you to develop effective coping skills and bring you to a more positive outlook on life.
+Stress can manifest as headaches, lack of concentration, high blood pressure, neck and back aches, and insomnia.
+Practice yoga to help you develop effective coping skills and bring you to a more positive outlook on life.

-Yoga uses breathing and meditation to enhance your mental wellness.
+Practicing yoga uses breathing exercises and meditation to enhance your mental wellness.
 If practiced on a regular basis, your degree of mental calmness and clarity will improve.
 You will become more attuned with your body, therefore helping you to detect any physical problems you may have earlier.
 That way you can practice early prevention.

-Yoga can be easily modified to suit your individual needs.
-Yoga is safe for any senior, whether on a mat or in a chair.
+Yoga postures can be easily modified to suit your individual needs.
+Yoga is safe for any senior, whether on a mat or in a chair in doing yoga pose.
 Chair yoga is a great way to keep your mind and body healthy and strong without stressing your joints like jogging or weight training does.
-You are never too old to start Yoga but check with your physician before doing any exercise.
+You are never too old to start a yoga class, but check with your physician before doing any yoga classes or exercise.

 Eat More Ginger